sf-wdi-24/modules/week-03-resetful-server-express/day-01/module-01/readme.md

 ## Challenges

 For these challenges, you'll be using the `books` endpoint of <a href="https://github.com/sf-wdi-24/crud-api" target="_blank">this RESTful API</a>.
-Your goal is to use AJAX to `READ` and `CREATE` data
+Your goal is to use AJAX to `READ` all the `books` from the API and `CREATE` new `books`.

-* Practice CREATE and READ with Postman
-* Set up new front-end project
-* AJAX to GET all books
+Note that most APIs require an API key if you want to do anything other than read data, and a lot of them even require a key just to read.
+We made this API for you to explore CRUD, no API key required!

+* Use Postman to `GET` all the `books`.
+Now get just one book using the `_id`.
+* Use Postman to send a `POST` request to create a new book.

+For the rest of the challenges, fork and clone the ajax-book-app repo.

+* Use AJAX to `GET` all the `books` from the API.
+Your first step should be to `console.log` the data from the API.
-* Display all books on page with Handlebars templating
+* Use Handlebars templating to display all the books on the page.

-* Form to CREATE a new book
+* Form to create a new book
-* AJAX to POST `/books`
+* AJAX to POST request to create a new book
-* Add newly created book to page with Handlebars templating
+* Use Handlebars templating to add newly created book to the page